 Otherwise, a legal eviction must proceed as follows.

-If the squatter doesn’t leave after these three days are up, the landlord can file an eviction with the county courts.
-After this notice, a hearing will be scheduled and both the landlord and the squatter will be required to appear.
-Unless the squatter has a reasonable defense for the eviction, it will most likely be ruled in favor of the landowner.
+If the squatter doesn’t leave after the notice period has expired, the landowner can file an eviction with the county courts.
+A hearing will be scheduled and both the landowner and the squatter will be required to appear.
+If the squatter doesn’t appear, the hearing will not continue and the judge will grant the eviction immediately.

 Tips for Protecting Yourself from Squatters in Ohio